elementary/appcenter-web/README.md

 ruby generate-odin.rb
 ```

-This is automatically run daily with a GitHub Action workflow.
+This is automatically run hourly with a GitHub Action workflow.

 ### Serve